jsummers/deark/readme.md

 format decoder.

 Thanks to James Ashton for much of the code used by the X-Face format decoder.

+Thanks to Allan G. Weber for the Huffman decompression code used by the StuffIt format decoder.

 Thanks to countless others who have documented the supported file formats.